ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 risk, though it is important to recognize that different idempotent requests can be combined to be not idempotent.

-Even without strong replay prevention, the server-chosen `response_nonce` field ensures that responses have unique AEAD keys and nonces even when requests are replayed.
+Even without replay prevention, the server-chosen `response_nonce` field ensures that responses have unique AEAD keys and nonces even when requests are replayed.

 ### Use of Date for Anti-Replay

-Clients SHOULD include a `Date` header field in requests.
+Clients SHOULD include a `Date` header field in encapsulated requests.
 Though HTTP requests often do not include a `Date` header field, the value of this field might be used by a server to limit the amount of requests it needs to track when preventing replays.

 A server can maintain state for requests for a small window of time over which it wishes to accept requests.
 The server then rejects requests if the request is the same as one that was previously answered within that time window.
+Servers can reject requests outside of this window and signal that clients might retry with a different `Date` header field; see {{Section 4 of !REQUEST-DATE}}.
-Servers can identify duplicate requests using the `enc` value.
+Servers can identify duplicate requests using the encapsulation `enc` value.
 The server can reject requests if the Date request header field is outside of the chosen time window.
 Servers SHOULD allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in the